30 Second Summary Takeaway

 The lighter coolant (free of contaminants) exits the centrifuge continuously through the fluid outlet passage.

-Advantages of a Coolant Centrifuge
+Advantages of a coolant centrifuge:

 - Savings: Centrifuge allows re-use of machining coolant.